1. When and where is the next sitting of the MRII Examination?

 2. How do I apply?

-Student members of the MRII can apply from this website.
+Student members of the MRII can apply from this website from August 31 2019.
 Applications for student membership can also be made from this website.
 A non-member of the MRII cannot apply for the MRII Examination.
-Applications have now closed for the 2019 examination.

 3. What do I need to study?